ales-tsurko/cells/README.md

 [![Cells — Live Coding Environment](https://img.youtube.com/vi/S0QfVc6bMhg/0.jpg)](https://www.youtube.com/watch?v=S0QfVc6bMhg)

-Cells is a live coding environment.
-It allows you to organize and run code snippets for interactive programming languages.
+Cells is a live and creative coding environment.
+It allows you to organize code into runnable snippets and mix programming languages.

-Cells allows you to run simultaneously in the same project:
+You can use it as a sequencer, effect processor, DAW, for generative/interactive installations, prototyping, visuals, and more.

+Cells supports:
 - Clojure
 - Common Lisp (SBCL)
 - Haskell